 While there’s a lot of entertainment value in Prime Video, it’s not the only streaming service offered by Amazon.
 If you listen to a lot of online music streams, then Prime Music will flip your world upside down.

 Amazon maintains a library of over 1 million songs and albums that can be accessed by any Prime member for free.
 Prime Music includes unlimited skips, no ads, and access to handcrafted Prime Playlists.
 Don’t like them?
 Feel free to create your own playlists instead.

 6. Free Twitch Subscription (Twitch Prime)

 Love playing video games?
 Then you probably know about Twitch already.
 For the uninitiated, Twitch is like YouTube except with real-time live-streamed gameplay rather than pre-recorded videos.
 Twitch started as a platform for watching gaming tournaments and other events, but has since evolved into so much more.

-If you already have a Twitch account, you can connect your account to a 30-day free trial of Prime to start reaping the benefits right away.
+If you already have a Twitch account, you can connect your account to a 30-day free trial of Amazon Prime to start reaping the benefits.

 7. Flat-Fee Grocery Deliveries (Prime Pantry)